canglangsen/gitskills/README.md

 # gitskills
-change line 1.
+This is master line 1.
-I'm in test1 branch and now I'm going to test2.
+This is master line 2.